Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 [Microsoft identity platform scopes, permissions, and consent | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent)

 By default, all users in Azure AD can register applications and set consent permission on their behalf.
 This represent a risk and and you need to ensure that your organization wants to allow end-users to acquire application as self-service without any compliance or risk check.
-So regardle
-ss of phishing attacks this default setting should be reviewed by IT compliance, risk and governance management of your company.
+So regardless of phishing attacks this default setting should be reviewed by IT compliance, risk and governance management of your company.

 The user settings are splitted in **”User can register applications”**...